berraka/recipe-book/soups/vegan-pumkin-soup.md

 - Now add the salt, cinnamon, ginger and nutmeg.
 Stir into the onions and garlic.
 - Pour in the pumpkin puree and broth.
 Stir everything together well.
 Bring the soup to a boil, then lower the heat and simmer for 15 minutes.
 - Use an immersion blender to blend the soup in the pot.
 Or transfer to a regular blender in batches, then return to the pot.
 - Stir in the maple syrup and coconut milk.
-Serve with fresh bread if desired and enjoy.
+Serve with fresh bread if desired and enjoy!